ronen567/just-the-docs/docs/optimizations.md

 - ***Oscillations***: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations

-# Review of Gradient Descent Variants
+## Review of Gradient Descent Variants - Preface

 This post reviews some of the most popular Gradient Descent variantsת which aim to improve Gradient Descent behavior.
 It's hard to compare between all those algorithms, and decide on the best.
 Results are very much dependent on nature of the learning task, which implicates on the nature of the Loss function.
 Anyway, rougly speaking, the reviewed algorithm can be divided into 2 categories:
 - Momentum algorithms - convergence is accelerated if gradient points to the same direction over the update iterations or slowed-down if direction changes.
 Unlike the second category, these algorithms may tend to be less stable, though can sometimes be very fast.
 In this category we have **Momentum** and **Nesterov**.